paulgrammy/Student-Research-Project/README.md

 UseCase description:

-The box shall process analog converted audio signal coming from a Bluetooth-capable ESP32 board.
+The PCB shall process analog converted audio signal coming from a Bluetooth-capable ESP32 board.
 The user shall connect the box at the input and output of any given filter and shall have the option to hear the filtered and unfiltered audio signals coming out with minimal noise and distortion.
 The audio shall be received through bluetooth via phone once the box has been supplied with current.

 Used platforms: